Mao Zedong thanking Japan controversy: Controversial remarks excerpts

-On 9 July 1964, Mao Zedong talked with the visiting delegates from Asia, Africa, and Oceania to China who attended the Second Asian Economic Symposium about Sanjuro Nango: "After our liberation, a Japanese capitalist named Sanjuro Nango talked to me once and said, 'I am very sorry that Japan has invaded you.'
+On 9 July 1964, Mao Zedong talked with the visiting delegates from Asia, Africa, and Oceania to China who attended the Second Asian Economic Symposium about Nango Saburō: "After our liberation, a Japanese capitalist named Sanjuro Nango talked to me once and said, 'I am very sorry that Japan has invaded you.'
 I said, 'No, if Japanese imperialism had not launched a massive invasion and overrun half of China, the entire Chinese people would not have been able to unite against imperialism and the Chinese Communist Party would not have won.'
 In fact, Japanese imperialism served as a good instructor for us.
 First, it weakened Chiang Kai-shek; second, we developed the Communist-led bases and armies.
 Before the war, our army had reached 300,000, but due to our own mistakes, it was reduced to more than 20,000.
 In the middle of the eight-year war, our army grew to one million two hundred thousand men.
 You see, didn't Japan do us a great favour?
 This favour was not done by the Japanese Communist Party, but by Japanese militarism.
 Because the Japanese Communist Party did not invade us, but the Japanese monopoly capital and its militarist government invaded us.

 On 10 July 1964, Mao Zedong met and conversed with several Japanese Socialist Party members who were visiting China.
-Among them were: Sasaki Kenzo, Kuroda Shouno and Hosomugi Kanemitsu.
+Among them were: Sasaki Kōzō, Kuroda Hisao and Hosomugi Kanemitsu.

 On 18 December 1970, Mao Zedong revealed to American journalist Edgar Snow that "......
 Those Japanese are really good, the Chinese revolution cannot work without the help of the Japanese.
-I told this to a Japanese man who was a capitalist named Saburo Nango.
+I told this to a Japanese man who was a capitalist named Nango Saburō.
 He always said, "I'm sorry for invading you.
 I said: No, you guys helped a lot, the Japanese militarism and the Emperor of Japan.
 You occupied half of China, and the Chinese people all rose up to fight against you, and we got a million troops and occupied 100 million people.